darciopacifico/taskmanager/README.md

 First, I would like to apologize for:
 - Not having been able to package the entire solution using docker-compose as requested.
 Actually i have not quite mastered the tool and can not perform this task in the required time.
 - Not having been able to implement unit tests for this solution.
-- There is some offset/commit bug in the solution.
-Taskconsumer lose messages when is out.

 **The task manager solution was designed in 3 parts:**